GIBBON Home Page

 - Transposition-table move and Killermoves

-- Non-PV nodes pruning (late move pruning based on history rank
+- Non-PV nodes pruning (late move reduction based on fail-low/fail high history)

 - Internal Iterative Deepening